-By Isabelle Ravanas, Contributor
+By Isabelle Ravanas, Staff Writer

 With the changing atmosphere, AP Chemistry at Payton has seen a huge shift.
 Normally, the class consists of around 60 students, mostly sophomores; however, nothing is normal this year, including this elemental class.